-3.1.3 Translation of outstanding amounts and amounts invested into GBS' input data compute sectoral asset turnover ratios by using data from a sample of companies of the sector for which reliable data is available, or they can be computed using national data with averages per economic sector.
+3.1.3 Translation of outstanding amounts and amounts invested into GBS' input data

+The asset rotation ratio allows to estimate an average amount of turnover associated to a certain outstanding or invested amount for a specific sector.
+It is possible to compute sectoral asset turnover ratios by using data from a sample of companies of the sector for which reliable data is available, or they can be computed using national data with averages per economic sector.
 For instance, in France, INSEE (French Statistics Institute) offers many data related to the performance of the economic sectors (ESANE).
 The asset turnover ratio is computed for each sector as follows: